Trump says he'll meet with Putin in Hungary. He first meets Friday with Zelenskyy at the White House

 Trump weighs Tomahawks for Ukraine

-Trump is set to host Zelenskyy for talks Friday, their fourth face-to-face meeting this year.
+Friday's meeting with Trump and Zelenskyy will be their fourth face-to-face encounter this year.
+After their initial Oval Office conversation devolved into recriminations, they've forged a more amicable relationship.

-Ahead of the meeting, Trump has said he's weighing selling Kyiv long-range Tomahawk cruise missiles.
-Putin has made clear that providing Ukraine with Tomahawks would cross a red line and further damage relations between Moscow and Washington.
+Trump has said he's considering selling long-range Tomahawk missiles to Kyiv, something Putin has said could further damage relations between Moscow and Washington.

-“He'd like to have Tomahawks,” Trump said of Zelenskyy on Tuesday.
-“We have a lot of Tomahawks.”

-Agreeing to sell Ukraine Tomahawks would be a splashy move, said Mark Montgomery, an analyst at the conservative Foundation for Defense of Democracies in Washington.
-But it could take years to supply and train Kyiv on the Tomahawk system.
+Although such a sale would be a splashy move, it could take years to provide the equipment and training necessary for Ukraine to use Tomahawks, said Mark Montgomery, an analyst at the conservative Foundation for Defense of Democracies in Washington.

 Montgomery said Ukraine could be better served in the near term with a surge of Extended Range Attack Munition, or ERAM, missiles and Army Tactical Missile System, known as ATACMS.
 The U.S. already approved the sale of up to 3,350 ERAMs to Kyiv earlier this year.